openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

     which you can find in the code of the same [Benchmark App](../../inference-engine/samples/benchmark_app/README.md) sample.
     One specific example is disabling GPU driver polling, which in turn requires multiple GPU streams (which is already a default for the GPU) to amortize slower inference completion from the device to the host.
--	Multi-device logic always attempts to save on the (e.g. inputs) data copies between device-agnostic, user-facing inference requests and device-specific 'worker' requests that are being actually scheduled behind the scene.
+-	Multi-device logic always attempts to save on the (e.g., inputs) data copies between device-agnostic, user-facing inference requests and device-specific 'worker' requests that are being actually scheduled behind the scene.
     To facilitate the copy savings, it is recommended to start the requests in the order that they were created (with ExecutableNetwork's CreateInferRequest).